13 Paint Alternatives for Interior Walls When Redecorating

 Artwork & Photos

 Perhaps you have a really big, bland wall that you want to make more exciting.
-Before you reach for your paint brush, consider creating a busy and dense array of artwork and framed photographs.
+Before you reach for any types of paint brushes, consider creating a busy and dense array of artwork and framed photographs.
 The more the merrier with these paint alternatives.

 Get a pack of whatever types of wall hooks you prefer and make sure to use a tape measure if you want to really get it right.
 And hang our pictures and artwork in such a way that the bare wall becomes a wall of memories, ideas, and beauty.
 This is the classic and simple alternative to paint that never goes out of style.